erolmuh/abp/docs/en/framework/infrastructure/blob-storing/aws.md

 # BLOB Storing Aws Provider

-BLOB Storing Aws Provider can store BLOBs in [Amazon Simple Storage Service](https://aws.amazon.com/s3/).
+BLOB Storing Aws Provider can store BLOBs in [Amazon Simple Storage Service](https://aws.amazon.com/s3/) and **S3-compatible storage services** like MinIO, DigitalOcean Spaces, Cloudflare R2, and others.

 > Read the [BLOB Storing document](../blob-storing) to understand how to use the BLOB storing system.
 This document only covers how to configure containers to use a Aws BLOB as the storage provider.